tarsil/cookiecutter-django/README.md

 ### Apps

-All of your Django "apps" go in this {{ project_name}} directory.
+All of your Django "apps" go in this {{ project_name}}/apps directory.
 These have models, views, forms, urls, templates or all of the above.
 These should be Python packages you would add to your project's `INSTALLED_APPS` list.